d-plaindoux/celma/README.md

 ## Overview

-is the capability to design parser based on pipelined parsers and separate parsers regarding their semantic level.
+Genealization is the capability to design parser based on pipelined parsers and separate parsers regarding their semantic level.

 # [WIP] Parsec meta language